citp/privacy-policy-historical/l/le/lea/leadforce1.com.md

 Without limiting the above, in an effort to respect your privacy we will not otherwise disclose your personal information without your consent except when we believe in good faith that the disclosure of information is necessary to prevent imminent physical harm or financial loss or to report suspected illegal activity.

-#### EmailForce1 - Responding to Unsolicited Email Complaints
+#### Email Campaigns - Responding to Unsolicited Email Complaints

-If a complaint is received regarding unsolicited emails being sent from EmailForce1, an immediate investigation is undertaken by us.
+If a complaint is received regarding unsolicited emails being sent from Email Campaigns, an immediate investigation is undertaken by us.
 The following are our standard responses to complaints:

-Initial Warning - The user of EmailForce1 is first notified that an unsolicited email complaint has been lodged against them and: (a) Reminded of the terms they previously accepted. (b) Reminded that the complainant's email address will automatically be flagged for suppression if the complainant did unsubscribe. (c) Requested to manually remove the complainant's email address from their subscriber list if the address was not automatically suppressed because the complainant did not unsubscribe.
+Initial Warning - The user of Email Campaigns is first notified that an unsolicited email complaint has been lodged against them and: (a) Reminded of the terms they previously accepted. (b) Reminded that the complainant's email address will automatically be flagged for suppression if the complainant did unsubscribe. (c) Requested to manually remove the complainant's email address from their subscriber list if the address was not automatically suppressed because the complainant did not unsubscribe.

 Follow-up Warning - If the complainant persists, or if there are multiple complaints, a second warning is issued.
 The user is again reminded of the terms they previously accepted.
-Additionally, the user is advised that if they are unable to abide by these terms, they should discontinue using EmailForce1.
+Additionally, the user is advised that if they are unable to abide by these terms, they should discontinue using Email Campaigns.

 Final Notice - If notifications of unsolicited emails continue and remain unaddressed after the follow-up warning, the user's account privileges will be suspended and eventually terminated.

-**EmailForce1 – Prohibited Content**
+**Email Campaigns – Prohibited Content**

-Do not use EmailForce1 to send anything offensive, to promote anything illegal, or to harass anyone.
+Do not use Email Campaigns to send anything offensive, to promote anything illegal, or to harass anyone.

   * No Pornography
   * No campaigns selling illegal substances